Back from Maternity Leave, But Left Out of the Room

 But I didn’t come back just to survive.

-To those going through this:
+To anyone going through something similar:

 You are not the problem.

-And you are definitely not imagining it.
+And you are definitely not alone.

 Let’s talk.